-If your child was born between 1st September 2017 and 31st August 2018 he or she can start school in September 2022.
+If your child was born between 1st September 2018 and 31st August 2019 they can start school in September 2023.

 You will need to apply for a school place direct to the Education Department of Norfolk County Council.
 There is more information online here.
 Alternatively ring 0844 8008001 for further details.

 Pupil Admission Number

 Each year we welcome up to 15 new children into our Reception year.
 As a small school our classes usually consist of children from two school years eg years 3 & years 4.

 As a Voluntary Aided School, the school governors have decided to adopt the Norfolk County Council Policy on first admission to school, which is as follows:

 By law children must start statutory education full time at the beginning of the term following their fifth birthday.
 All children will be offered a full time place in our reception class regardless of which month they were born.
 Parents who do choose the full time option must commit to this attendance pattern for all of the Autumn Term.
 From the Spring Term, all reception children start full time under local admissions arrangements.